Miles Jesu: Community life

 The members who take vows of poverty, chastity and obedience and live in community are called domus members (from the Latin for "house").
 These are comparable to the "numerary" members of the Personal Prelature of Opus Dei.
 Priest members live in the celibate men's communities and serve the sacramental needs of the members of Miles Jesu.
 The communities of celibate women have their own houses.

 Some domus members work in professions like the numeraries of Opus Dei, other domus members dedicate themselves to the various apostolates of Miles Jesu such as the "Path To Rome Conference Series", the cause of canonization of Queen Isabel the Catholic, or work to promote vocations to Miles Jesu.

 Vinculum members (from the Latin for "bond" or "link") can be married, single or widowed.
 They do not take the religious vows of the domus members and do not live in these communities, but they are members of the Miles Jesu family.

 Presence in the world

 It was reported in 2004 that there were 27 Miles Jesu houses in 14 countries.
 The latest (January 2012) information indicates that there are domus communities in 9 countries and vinculum members in an additional 3 countries.
 Domus communities are found in the following countries (with date of first foundation): United States (1964), India (1984), Spain (1985), Nigeria (1987), Italy (1988) Czech Republic (1990), Ukraine (1990), Poland (1991), and Slovakia (2004).
 The three additional countries are Puerto Rico, England and Austria.

-The members in the Ukraine belong to the Ukrainian Greek Catholic Church.
+The members in Ukraine belong to the Ukrainian Greek Catholic Church.

 Cause of canonization of Paul M. Murphy, MJ

-Paul M. Murphy, MJ, one of the first members of Miles Jesu, professed the vows of poverty, chastity, and obedience on December 25, 1966.
+Paul M. Murphy, one of the first members of Miles Jesu, professed the vows of poverty, chastity, and obedience on December 25, 1966.
+His cause for canonization was commenced after his death.